 She said she was shot in the leg and Rogo’s father was shot in the hand.

 Their van, a 14-seat white Nissan, was riddled with bullets and splattered with blood.
 Police tried to take away Rogo’s body, but a group of supporters refused and took it away to be buried in the Muslim public cemetery.

-The shooting sparked immediate protests by Mombasa's Muslim community.
-Anti-riot police responded with tear gas, and a government vehicle was burned near a mosque where Rogo once preached.
+The shooting sparked protests by Mombasa’s Muslim community.
+Anti-riot police responded with tear gas.
+A government vehicle was burned near a mosque where Rogo once preached.